praveensripati/001-mcafee-aws-dev-workshop/README.md

     - Create an Application ELB and showcase the path based routing
     - Register a domain with Freenom and use Route53 to provide a user friendly alternative to the ELB DNS name
+    - Using Cost Explorer to measure and minimize costs
+    - Using tags to attribute the costs

 - **Session 3**